kirtibhandari/Stocks-Data-Analysis/README.md

  ### **Preface**

-Submitted for completion of Module-2- Challenge Deliverable 2 requirements.

-It describes briefly about Analysis done @ Deliverable 1 - with file 'VBA_Challenge.xlsm' having:
+It describes briefly about Analysis done - with file 'VBA_Challenge.xlsm' having:

 * Datasets of Stocks for years 2017,2018
 * Output sheet 'All Stocks Analysis'
-* VBA Script for Deliverable 1 under 'Module-4'
+* VBA Script
 * Executed through action buttons 'Run Analysis for all Stocks' and 'Clear Worksheet'.

-~ It also includes 'Resources' folder for Module-2 Challenge Requirements.
+~ It also includes 'Resources' folder for analysis requirements.

 # **Overview of Project**

 ## Background
-Steve's parents would like to invest in green energy stocks.
+Client would like to invest in green energy stocks.
 They are specifically interested in DQ stocks.
 But an optimal analysis should be able to provide the seeker, which stocks look good to invest in, based upon analysis of given stocks over year 2017 and 2018.
 Also, we can deduce performance of DQ stock.

 To do this analysis, we have the following as briefed below.

 There is a dataset for year 2017 and 2018, preseneted in the form of rows and columns in excel Worksheets named '2017' and '2018' in Workbook named 'VBA_Challenge'.
 In these worksheets, we have datewise trading information in the stock market for various stocks.
 These stocks here are represented under 'Ticker' column A of worksheets.Then we have different columns which provide Open Market Value of the Ticker under Column 'Open', Highest value of stock for the day under Column 'High', Lowest value of the stock for the day under'Low' column, Closing value of the stock for the day under 'Close' and so on, along with Total Volume traded on the date under 'Volume' column.

 ### Current Stage of Analysis:
 We already have a VBA script that helps us to analyze a dozen of stocks to find out 'Total Yearly Volume' of the stock and 'Yearly return'.
-We are able to choose, for which year, out of '2017' and '2018', we want to see these 2 values for, for all the tickers (stocks) in the available dataset, through action button 'Run analysis for all stocks" and 'Clear Worksheet' to clear our Analysis worksheet, prepared while working through the Module in the course.
+We are able to choose, for which year, out of '2017' and '2018', we want to see these 2 values for, for all the tickers (stocks) in the available dataset, through action button 'Run analysis for all stocks" and 'Clear Worksheet' to clear our Analysis worksheet.

 ## Purpose of this Analysis:
-We have been asked  to refactor already provided starter (challenge_starter_code.vbs) VBA script which should enable us to perform better than the original script.
+We need to refactor already provided starter VBA script which should enable us to perform better than the original script.
 Here we measure performance in terms of execution time.

 ### Expected Outcome:
 We should be able to present through comparison, between original and refactored script, which script performs better through 'Execution Times'.

 Also, how the stocks performed over these two years.
-Thirdly, we should be able to prsent how refactored script is better than original script and what aspects are at disadvantageous side of this refactoring.
+Thirdly, we should be able to present how refactored script is better than original script and what aspects are at disadvantageous side of this refactoring.

 ## Results: